We discuss natural pearls, what they are and how they differ from their counterparts.

 Natural Pearl Beds

 Today natural undersea beds of pearl-producing oysters are VERY rare!
 Some wild oysters are still found around Australia who has one of the world’s last remaining fleets of pearl diving ships.
-And currently, Mexico is beginning to revive some of their world famous natural oyster beds in an earth-friendly manner.
+And currently, Mexico is beginning to revive some of its world-famous natural oyster beds in an earth-friendly manner.

 Freshwater & Saltwater Pearls